 He was previously a student at Pensford having grown up in the area and after leaving in year 6 in 1990 he attended Chew Valley Secondary School.
 He gained a teaching degree at Southampton University with PE as his specialist subject.
 He is now Assistant Headteacher at Bridge Learning Campus (an 'All through' school) with responsibility for Engagement and Motivation.
 (Essentially Behaviour Rewards and Attendance).
-He has no pecuniary interests that would effect any decisions made by the GB.
+Paul declared an interest - his sister works for 'Made in Bristol' which is a tv company.

 Donna has no links with other Governing Boards.

 Phil left school at 17 and went to work for NHS in payroll and became Senior Finance after 5 years.

 He joined Commercial Union (now Aviva) and became Sales Manager managing a team selling Life, Pensions, mortgages and investments to the public.
 He was also responsible for Compliance.

 In1986 Phil left and formed a Financial Services Business which he still runs but in 2007 he sold to another company, and now concentrates on personal sales working from home.

 Phil has a portfolio of property with a partner and they do most of the renovating work themselves.

 He has no link with other governing bodies.